josephxbrick/documentorganizer/README.md

 ## Title of document

-The value in this Settings field updates all symbol instances that have a text override named '<documentTitle>'.
+The value in this Settings field updates all symbol instances that have a text override named `<documentTitle>`.

 ## TOC column spacing